Opt-Out: How To Remove Yourself From AnyWho?

 You can use third-party services to extract personal information from data broker sites like AnyWho.
 Data removal tools usually require a subscription plan before using some features.

-However, using one saves you the time and effort of manually opting out of background check sites, especially since there are hundreds of them out there.
+However, using one saves you the time and effort of manually opting out of background check sites, especially since hundreds are out there.

 Some of the well-known third-party services you can use to opt out of AnyWho are: